salt-community/consultant-tracker/README.md

 > gantt-chart - component based on react-calendar-timeline library(lack of different alternatives)
 > library is not supported anymore therefore while installing dependencies might appear alert about vulnerabilities.
 > Full documentation regarding library can be found [here](https://github.com/namespace-ee/react-calendar-timeline).
+> Item renderers and group renderers have been implemented in order to customize style and functionality of elements.
+> (Salt has currently 4 consultants from Norway) method responsible is used in utils.ts ⟶ verticalLineClassNamesForTime
+> Gantt-chart has 4 different views monthly, weekly, daily, hourly.
+Change can be obtained by clicking two top
+> bars indicating period of time.
+> Weekly view shows additional vertical indicators for weekends and redDays (Sweden and Norway).

+> loading - component displayed during fetching of data it implements animation from lotties(details below)

+> modal-db - component created for admin button that populated db, it prevents
+> from accidental clicking and displays integral component progress bar.
+> Modal cannot be exited until process is successful or ends with error.
+> Designed that way to not interrupt with accidental clicking.

+> navbar - contains salt logo originally application was supposed to have subpages
+> and click on logo was redirecting to home page.
+> Application was developed using next.js however we migrated to vite
+> and decided to make intuitive interface and easy to use for end user.

+> pagination - component displayed in order to show amount of records provides by default 5
+> results per page but offers also 10 and 25, can be easily adjusted by adding value of choice to rowsPerPageOptions.

+> single-detail-field

 > consultant-details - component is connected to card-details as it holds content of the tabs.

 > lotties - includes json cat animation implemented in <Loading /> component.

+> store - state is managed using redux toolkit.
+Keep in mind: in few cases related to
+> react-calendar-timeline we were forces to use type any.
+It should be adjusted in the future if possible.
+> It took really long time to try to fix it in order to build project.
+Unfortunately the resul was unsuccessful.

+> utils- contains colors for gantt chart and mapping for groups and time items for gantt-chart as well as
+> previously mentioned method to distinct redDays and weekends.

 > Instruction how we implemented it can be found
 > [here](https://lottiefiles.com/blog/working-with-lottie-animations/how-to-use-lottie-in-react-app/)